josecastillo/r-ainbow-flags/readme.markdown

 ---------------

-Custom text was initially implemented by reddit user kkress, and the blended flags were conceived and designed by WTFcannuck; thanks so much to you both!
+Custom text was initially implemented by reddit user kkress, and the blended flags were conceived and designed by WTFcannuck.
+RES NightMode optimizations were added by nekosune.
+Thanks so much to you all!

 If you have any questions or issues, message joeycastillo on reddit.